kendomaniac/BCsctutorial/README.md

 The vignette of the SCAtutorial is available at [**vignette**](https://kendomaniac.github.io/BCsctutorial/articles/BCscvignette.html)

 The vignette is located in the folder *BCsctutorial/docs/articles*.
-The data produced by the building of the vignette using the command:
+The vignette was built using the following command:

 ```
 pkgdown::build_site()

 ```
- are instead located in *BCsctutorial/vignettes/data* folder.
+ Data are instead located in *BCsctutorial/vignettes/data* folder.